Rakeshozon/motion-controlled-light/README.md

 # working principle

 its generally detects the motion , with in the range 3cm - 3meters , and we can configure the sensor whether we to get output when it detects the motion or need the output when the motion stops , since the output we get will be digital , the program wont take much space

+### in order to work , connect LED PIN To GPIO 17 , And connect pir sensor to GPIO 26